-Later today, the first African American president in US history, Barack Obama, and wife Michelle and two daughters, Malia and Sasha, will be taking up residence in the White House, a house built by slaves.
-The Capitol, too, was built by slaves, as was the Supreme Court.
+Later today, the first African-American president in U.S. history, Barack Obama, and wife Michelle and two daughters, Malia and Sasha, will be taking up residence in the White House, a house built by slaves.
+The U.S. Capitol, too, was built by slaves, as was the U.S. Supreme Court.
 Last night, I spoke with Associated Press reporter Jesse Holland.
 He is author of Black Men Built the Capitol: Discovering African-American History In and Around Washington, D.C. [includes rush transcript]

 AMY GOODMAN: Vice President-elect Joe Biden also spoke at Sunday’s pre-inaugural concert.
 That was, rather, the Lincoln Memorial.
 He also spoke right there.
 In his address, he spoke about the historic monuments and structures surrounding the crowd in Washington, D.C. and paid homage to those who built them.